Teen Car Accidents Attorneys in Boston

 Car accidents involving teen drivers have many causes and the Centers for Disease Control (CDC) identifies several key factors that put teens at risk including:

 - Lack of driving experience and inability to respond promptly and correctly to other drivers or to adjust to adverse weather conditions.

-- Teens underestimating the dangers of driving under certain weather conditions or in certain situations while also overestimating their driving skills and ability.
+- Teens underestimate the dangers of driving under certain weather conditions or in certain situations while also overestimate their driving skills and ability.

-- Teen drivers drinking or using drugs before driving, despite zero tolerance laws.
+- Teen drivers are drinking or using drugs before driving, despite zero tolerance laws.

-- Teen drivers focusing on changing the music or paying attention to the radio instead of to driving safely.
+- Teen drivers are focusing on changing the music or paying attention to the radio instead of driving safely.

 Unfortunately, teen drivers are also more likely to skip wearing seatbelts, which can make accident injuries much worse than they otherwise might have been.

 If your teenager has been involved in an accident and was at fault for the accident, then you have limited recourse, although Massachusetts does require that all drivers purchase personal injury protection (PIP).
 This PIP will provide up to $8,000 of coverage for medical costs and applicable any lost wages, even when the teen driver was at fault.
 You may need to bring an action against your insurance company – motorists too often find themselves in an adversarial position when it comes to collecting damages for medical bills and other costs.